Tricking Them Into A Room Together

 - In the SpongeBob SquarePants episode "Naughty Nautical Neighbors", Squidward gets SpongeBob and Patrick fighting against each other, which results in the two of them trying to make Squidward their new best friend.
 To put an end to that, he invites the two separately to his house for soda and leaves them alone.
 The two eventually reconcile (although Squidward's house is destroyed in the process).

-- In The Simpsons episode "The PTA Disbands", Edna Krabappel calls a strike of the teachers' union to protest Principal Skinner's miserly spending.
+- In the episode "The PTA Disbands", Edna Krabappel calls a strike of the teachers' union to protest Principal Skinner's miserly spending.
 Ultimately Bart and Milhouse have to trick the other two into Skinner's office and lock the door to force negotiations.
 Being trapped together "like prisoners" in their own school inspires the faculty to rent out the school cloakrooms to the Springfield Prison.

 - In the episode "Behind the Laughter," the whole family is in a feud, and Willie Nelson holds a phony awards ceremony to get them back together.
 He invites each member individually to accept a TV award without telling them that the other members will be there to accept it with them.

 - In "The Sweetest Apu", when Apu and Manjula split up, Marge proposes bringing them together by inviting them individually to the same dinner party.